 So it wasn’t much of a surprise in 1977 when Kim, then a college sophomore, took an SCA internship as a backcountry ranger at Olympic National Park.
 “The ﬁrst time in I thought I was going to die!
 Ten days of supplies – it was a haul,” she recalls.

 Charley Dickey began his path with SCA as a high school volunteer serving at Olympic National Park in 1965.
-Today, almost ﬁfty years later, Mr. Dickey is a longstanding member of SCA’s Board of Directors, chairing SCA’s Board Development Committee and co-Chairing SCA’s $25 million campaign to expand its reach and restructure the delivery of its programs.
+Today, almost ﬁfty years later, Mr. Dickey remains committed to SCA’s mission spending years as a member of SCA’s Board of Directors.
+He continues to work towards giving more young people the opportunity to gain hands-on service through SCA.

 A key part of the SCA member experience is learning about conservation ethics, citizenship and being of service.
 But what happens after the SCA hitch, that summer of service or that awesome internship?